CollaboraOnline/online/gtk/README.md

 Obviously, adjust the path to your LibreOffice build tree as necessary.

-Then make.
+Then cd to this directory and run make.

-You will get the gtk/mobile executable.
+You will get the mobile executable.
 Run it for example like this:

-gtk/mobile $PWD/test/data/hello-world.odt
+./mobile ../test/data/hello.odt

 Then, if it doesn't work, debug it and fix it.